alx2009/displayBoardTester/README.md

 I am sharing the project as a thank you to the community.
 I hope that it will help and inspire others to bring back to life old test and measurement gear.
 And do it in a safer way!

-The Fritzing folder includes a Fritzing project with schematic and breadboard view (with PNG pictures if you do not have Fritzing) and is design for a 197A, with a 16 pin DIL socket.
+The Fritzing folder includes a Fritzing project with schematic and breadboard view (with PNG pictures if you do not have Fritzing), designed for a 197A, with a 16 pin DIL socket.
 Pin 1 and 16 are used by the backlight.

-If you use it with a 197 has a 14 pin socket, connect it so that pin 1 and 16 of the simulator DIL socket are left unconnected.
-Pin 1 of the display connects to pin 21 of the simulator, etc.
+If you use it with a 197 has a 14 pin socket, as it does not have the backlight. everything else is the same.
+Connect it so that pin 1 and 16 of the simulator DIL socket are left unconnected, maintaining the same orientation (Pin 1 of the display connects to pin 2 of the simulator, etc.).

 INSTALLATION:
-- Connect the Arduino as shown in the Fritzing project.
-Connenct the display board to the 16 pin DIL as it is connected to the real board.
+- Connect the Arduino as shown in the Fritzing project (197A, see above for 197).
+Connect the display board to the DIL socket of the simulator as you would to the real board.
 - Download the entire content of this repository from gitHub.
 You should have displayBoardTester.ino in a folder called displayBoardTester, together with all the .h and .c files.
 - Open displayBoardTester.ino with the Arduino IDE (I used 1.8.19 so I can only attest that it will work there).
 - Select Arduino Nano (included in Arduino AVR board)